jowasp/review-features/README.md

 ###Project Idea:

 During this phase, a potential project leader promotes his project idea without a define roadmap or plan.
 No requirements are needed during this phase

-###Incubator Projects:

-OWASP Incubator projects represent the experimental playground where projects are still being designed, ideas are still being proven, and development is still underway.
-The “OWASP Incubator” label allows OWASP consumers to readily identify a project’s maturity; moreover, the label allows project leaders to leverage the OWASP name while their project is still maturing.
-OWASP Incubator projects are given a place on the OWASP Projects Portal to leverage the organizations' infrastructure, and establish their presence and project history.

-###Lab Projects:

-OWASP Labs projects represent projects that have produced a deliverable of significant value.
-Leaders of OWASP Labs projects are expected to stand behind the quality of their projects as these projects have matured to the point where they are accepted by a significant portion of the OWASP community.
-While these projects are typically not production ready, the OWASP community expects that an OWASP Labs project leader is producing releases that are ready for mainstream usage.
-OWASP Labs Projects are meant to be the collection of established projects that have gained community support and acclaim by undergoing the project review process.

-###Flagship Projects:

-The OWASP Flagship designation is given to projects that have demonstrated superior maturity, established quality, and strategic value to OWASP and application security as a whole.
-Eligible projects are selected from the OWASP Labs project pool.
-This selection process generally ensures that there is only one project of each type covering any particular security space.
-OWASP Flagship projects represent projects that are not only mature, but are also projects that OWASP as an organization provides direct support to maintaining.
-The core mission of OWASP is to make application security visible and so as an organization, OWASP has a vested interest in the success of its Flagship projects.
-Since Flagship projects have such high visibility, these projects are expected to uphold the most stringent requirements of all OWASP Projects.

 (THIS TABLE IS IN PROGRESS)